CampusAI/CampusAI.github.io/_ml/prob_modelling/prob_basics/prob_basics.md

 {% include annotation.html %}
 In some cases (see [Deep Generative Models](https://campusai.github.io/ml/generative_models)) the assumed functional form of the likelihood is so complex that this optimization cannot be done analytically.
-We then use other optimization techniques (s.a. stochastic gradient ascent).
+We then use other optimization techniques (s.a. gradient-based methods).
 {% include end-row.html %}
 {% include start-row.html %}